 The 8th Principle Project states that:

 Beloved Community happens when people of diverse racial, ethnic, educational, class, gender, abilities, sexual orientation backgrounds/identities come together in an interdependent relationship of love, mutual respect, and care that seeks to realize justice within the community and in the broader world.

 Why is the 8th principle being adopted by congregations instead of by the UUA?

 A commission is currently conducting a scheduled review of Article II of the UUA Bylaws, which includes the 7 Principles.
 The Article II Study Commission is considering the 8th Principle, among other revisions.

 But the process takes time.
 The commission began in 2020, and a final vote on any recommendations won’t take place until General Assembly in 2024.

 The members of these congregations are in covenant with each other to become truly inclusive communities.
-This grassroots movement to adopt the 8th Principle raises awareness among member congregations, and demonstrates congregational support for adoption of an 8th Principle by the UUA.
+This grassroots movement to adopt the 8th Principle raises awareness among member congregations and demonstrates congregational support for the adoption of an 8th Principle by the UUA.

 Until recently, I didn’t know that there was a difference between racial equality and racial equity.
 Until two years ago, I didn’t know that referring to people from the Far East as Orientals was pejorative.
 Until last year, I thought that the Indian boarding schools benefited them.
 But now I know.
 Allies for Racial Equity